Water resource recovery facilities

 Tertiary

-• When sand dunes reach capacity, discharged to Crooked River.
+Sand dune systems.
+When the discharge volume limit to sand dunes reaches capacity, discharges go to Crooked River.

 Secondary